Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Summary:

-- Recent graduate of a Bachelor’s in Business Administration and experience in customer service and sales.
-Ability to work in groups and demonstrate excellent communication skills.
+- Recent graduate with a Bachelor’s degree Business Administration and experience in customer service and sales.
+Ability to work in a team and strong communication skills.

 Education: